Link to Chart Talk

 - Major political battles are fought over which level is the “right” size of government—is it 20.5% or 17.5%? -- but the problem is that we tend to have a “big government” spending program (20.5% of GDP) and a “small government” tax system (17.5% of GDP).
 Whatever the right level of government spending is, we have to be willing to pay for it with our taxes.

 - You can see that in the late 1990s and early 2000’s we had a unique situation where those averages were reversed -- we were taxing at 20.5% of GDP and spending at 17.5% -- that is why we had a brief period of budget surpluses under the Clinton Administration and the Republican Congress.

 - The situation quickly reversed back to deficits after the tax cuts in 2001, then an economic downturn and the Wars in Afghanistan and Iraq.
-The deficit slowly decreased from its high in 2004 until 2007, but then fell back dramatically due to the recession and the financial crisis.
+The deficit slowly decreased from its high in 2004 until 2007, but then increased dramatically due to the recession and the financial crisis.

 - The projection for the next ten years has a brief period of lowering deficits that reverts back to larger deficits soon after.